opensearch-project/opensearch-migrations/DEVELOPER_GUIDE.md

 ./gradlew publishToMavenLocal
 ```

-And subsequently imported into a separate Gradle project with (replacing `name` with any subProject name)
+And subsequently imported into a separate Gradle project with (replacing `name` with any subProject name):
 ```groovy
 repositories {
     mavenCentral()